«Purchase & Licence»

 If using a PC, you need a soundcard that supports ASIO drivers (most soundcards do).
 You should be able to use the built-in soundcard on your computer.
 If you have high demands on the audio quality you should use a soundcard which is more adapted to music production.
 For suggestions on what soundcard to use, please visit the Pianoteq user forum

 Can I really use Pianoteq with a laptop?

 This is one of the great advantages of Pianoteq.
 You can use any modern laptop successfully without any need to add external disk drives.
-The low system requirements and the high stability make it optimal also for live performances.
+The low system requirements and rock stable software make it optimal also for live performances.

 What if my computer has hardware issues with Pianoteq?

 Although we will help you out as much as we can, it is your own responsibility

 to check the recommended hardware/software requirements before purchase.
 By

 What software do I need to get started?

 Pianoteq 6 works in Windows 7 or higher, MacOS X 10.7 or higher and Linux (x86, arm).
 It is provided both as a 32-bit and a 64-bit version (the latter is suitable for those working with a 64-bit operating system).
 Besides a standalone version, Pianoteq is also provided as a VST (PC/Mac), Audio Units (Mac) and RTAS/AAX plugin.
 The advantage of a plugin is that you can work with it in a software host that offers multitrack mode, external effects and advanced note editing.
 Examples of hosts (non exhaustive list): Cubase, Cakewalk, Logic, GarageBand, Reaper, Cantabile.
 For further information on how to use these type of hosts, please visit their websites.